 Is web crawling and data scraping part of your daily routine?
 If so, you already know that most of the websites implement firewalls that automatically block repeated requests coming from the same IP address.
 The solution?
 Regularly change your public IP address.
-Learn how to automatically change IP every X minutes and increase your productivity.
+Learn how to change IP every X minutes and increase your productivity automatically.

 Why automatically change IP?

-There are 2 main reasons for changing your IP automatically every several minutes: to increase the level of anonymity or to automate tasks like web crawling or data scraping.
+There are two main reasons for changing your IP automatically every several minutes: to increase the level of anonymity or to automate tasks like web crawling or data scraping.

 If you are looking for increasing your online anonymity, the automatic IP rotation virtually changes your online identity and hides your public IP address.
 Thus, tracking your browsing or downloading activities becomes more difficult (unlikely, but not impossible).

 For data scraping and web crawling the frequent change/hide IP address is the way to go.
 Can it be done manually?
 Yes.
 Is it efficient?
-No. The auto IP rotation is the good solution to the problem.
+No. The auto IP rotation is an excellent solution to the problem.